kmatheussen/radium/README.md

 QT_QPA_PLATFORM_PLUGIN_PATH=`$(./find_moc_and_uic_paths.sh qmake) -query QT_INSTALL_PLUGINS` bin/radium
 ```

-### Get The Source From Git
+### Get Source From Git

 WARNING: Only release-tagged commits should be considered stable.
 If
-you only "git clone" and compile that version of Radium, there's a
+you only `git clone` and compile there's a good chance the program
-good chance the program won't compile, or will crash.
+won't compile, or will crash.

-To clone the git repository:
+To clone the git repository, do:
 ```bash
 git clone git@github.com:kmatheussen/radium.git
 ```